tarkhov/rtchmod/README.md

-# rtchmod
+# Chmod files only

-Recursive chmod only for directories or files.
+Recursive chmod only for files or directories.

 ### Contents